AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-code-quality-rules.md

 * **Severity**: Minor
 * **Since**: Version 2023.1.0

-When setting the `nodeScopeIndex` property on a generic node type like `nt:unstructured` or `nt:base`, you must also specify the `includedPaths` and `queryPaths` properties.
+When setting the `nodeScopeIndex` property on a "generic" node type like `nt:unstructured` or `nt:base`, you must also specify the `includedPaths` and `queryPaths` properties.
+`nt:base` can be considered "generic", since all node types inherits from it.
+So setting a `nodeScopeIndex` on `nt:base` will make it index all nodes in the repository.
+Similarly, `nt:unstructured` is also considered "generic" as there are many nodes in repositories that are of this type.

 #### Non-compliant code {#non-compliant-code-full-text-on-generic-node-type}